 As one of the most populated cities in Malaysia, Ipoh has much to offer.
-And there are many ways to fill an Ipoh itinerary!
+And thus, there are many ways to fill your itinerary for Ipoh!

 Table of contents: